 VA works regularly with Veterans, to include disabled Veterans, through the Vocational Rehabilitation and Employment (VR&E) Program and through the Veterans Employment Program (VEP), to assist Veterans with seeking employment.
-VR&E also assists Disabled Veterans with job-related training that may assist them with building skills to assist with employment.
-VEP provides direct support nationally to Veterans seeking employment in VA in addition to services such as assistance with resume writing and resume review.
-Additionally, there is a National Selective Placement Program (SPP) Manager, Administration-level SPP Managers, and SPP Coordinators (SPPC) at every VA facility who assist PWD and PWTD with employment opportunities using the Schedule A hiring authority.
+VR&E also assists disabled Veterans with job-related training that may assist them with building skills to assist with employment.
+VEP provides direct support nationally to Veterans seeking employment in VA in addition to services such as assistance with navigating the Federal hiring process, resume writing and interviewing techniques.
+Additionally, there is a National Selective Placement Program (SPP) Manager, Administration level SPP Managers and SPP Coordinators (SPPC) who assist PWD and PWTD with employment opportunities using the Schedule A hiring authority.

-2. Pursuant to 29 C.F.R. §1614.203(a)(3), describe the agency's use of hiring authorities that take disability into account (e.g., Schedule A) to recruit PWD and PWTD for positions in the permanent workforce.
+2. Pursuant to 29 C.F.R. §1614.203(a)(3), describe the agency's use of hiring authorities that take disability into account (e.g., Schedule A) to recruit PWD and PWTD for positions in the permanent workforce

-VA SPPCs and Managers have increased awareness of Schedule A hiring authority through marketing.
-Standard training for VA SPPCs is being further developed-with recruitment and placement policy.
-VA hiring managers in coordination with VA HR offices use a number of hiring authorities which include Schedule A, 30% or more Disabled Veterans and Veterans Recruitment Appointment authorities to attract and employ PWD based on the following criteria.
+VA SPPCs and managers have increased awareness of the Schedule A hiring authority through marketing.
+Standard training for VA SPPCs is being further developed.
+VA hiring managers in coordination with VA HR offices use a number of hiring authorities which include Schedule A, in which there are 30% or more disabled Veterans and Veterans Recruitment Appointment authorities to attract and employ PWD based on the following criteria.
 VA hiring managers use the Schedule A hiring authority to select eligible persons with severe physical, psychological or intellectual disability for appointment to positions at any grade level for which they qualify non-competitively, which means they do not have to go through the normal hiring process.
-In addition, VA hiring managers use the 30% or More Disabled Veteran authority to select eligible Veterans with a service-connected disability rating of 30% or more for appointment to positions at any grade level for which they qualify.

-VA hiring managers may also use the Veteran Recruitment Appointment authority to select eligible disabled Veterans without competition to positions at any grade level up to the GS-11 or equivalent for which they qualify.
-After VA HR offices verify eligibility, VA hiring manager may use any of the above-mentioned authorities to hire eligible and qualified PWD candidates non-competitively which means by law, VA HR offices may use streamlined hiring procedures to appoint them at a much faster rate than usual.
-Alternatively, VA Human Resources (HR) Offices also use traditional recruitment methods to attract and recruit individuals with disabilities it its workforce.
-To be considered under this process, PWD candidates must apply to a Job Opportunity Announcement (JOA) posted on USAJOBS under Merit Promotion (MP) procedures when VA opens vacancies to candidates outside its workforce.
-PWD candidates who apply under these procedures receive consideration in the same manner as current/former federal employees.

-To attract PWD candidates, all VA JOA templates in the USAStaffing System includes a statement encouraging individuals with disabilities to apply.
-To increase awareness and educate VA HR professionals and hiring managers on effective use of these available tools, VA's Office of the Chief Human Capital Officer has developed a comprehensive recruitment job aide on Schedule A and other non-competitive hiring authorities.
+In addition, VA hiring managers use the 30% or More disabled Veteran authority to select eligible Veterans with a service-connected disability rating of 30% or more for appointment to positions at any grade level for which they qualify.
+VA hiring managers may also use the Veterans Recruitment Appointment authority to select eligible disabled Veterans without competition to positions at any grade level up to the GS-11 or equivalent for which they qualify.
+After VA HR offices verify eligibility, VA hiring manager may use any of the abovementioned authorities to hire eligible and qualified PWD candidates non-competitively which means by law, VA HR offices may use streamlined hiring procedures to appoint them at a much faster rate than usual.
+Alternatively, VA HR offices also use traditional recruitment methods to attract and recruit individuals with disabilities it its workforce.
+To be considered under this process, PWD candidates must apply to a Job Opportunity Announcement (JOA) posted on USAJOBS under Merit Promotion procedures when VA opens vacancies to candidates outside its workforce.
+PWD candidates who apply under these procedures receive consideration in the same manner as current/former Federal employees.
+To attract PWD candidates, all VA JOA templates in the USA Staffing System includes a statement encouraging individuals with disabilities to apply.
+To increase awareness and educate VA HR professionals and hiring managers on effective use of these available tools, VA's OCHCO has developed a comprehensive recruitment job aide on Schedule A and other non-competitive hiring authorities.